maksim-s/tracr.io/README.md

 ===============

 You need to setup virtualenv for each fresh checkout of this repository.
-You can setup virtualenv by running the following command in the root directory:
+You can setup virtualenv by running the following command in the project root directory:

 ```
 virtualenv .